Frequently asked questions

 A member of staff will then advise you on the best course of action as soon as possible.

-You will need to obtain a CAS from the new institution as confirmation that they are willing to act as your Tier 4 sponsor.
-Due to the 'Academic Progression' requirement you may need to return to your home country to make a new Tier 4 visa application, if you change your mind as to where to study after arriving in the UK.
+You will need to obtain a CAS from the new institution as confirmation that they are willing to act as your Student visa sponsor.
+Due to the 'Academic Progression' requirement you may need to return to your home country to make a new Student visa application, if you change your mind as to where to study after arriving in the UK.

 No. If you pay additional monies towards your course fees or accommodation fees after receiving your CAS, or, if any monies already paid to the University were not mentioned in your CAS, these sums will be acknowledged by the Student Finance team by email once the payment has cleared.
 After you have received the email confirmation from our Student Finance team that your CAS has been updated, the full amount of any funds paid to the University will be shown on your CAS record on the UKVI Sponsor Management System.